WSU-kduncan/ceg3120-cicd-Anna-Crafton/README-CI.md

 Make a .github/workflows folder with a .yml file in Github Repo.
 I coppied one of the example workflows from the project 4 folder, and changed the repo to my repo and the branch name to main.
-Actions > click on the job name > rerun job to see if it works.
+Actions > click on the job name > rerun job to see if it works.\

+I got an error saying "push access denied, repository does not exist or may require authorization: server message: insufficient_scope: authorization failed"